-The Co-Founder and CEO of VeChain Sunny Lu said, “We are on a mission to deliver enterprise-level blockchain solutions and create valuable transactions on the VeChainThor blockchain,” shared Sunny Lu, Co-Founder, and CEO of VeChain.
-“Our partnership with Reebonz sets a new industry standard for solutions using our robust VeChainThor platform.
+The Co-Founder and CEO of VeChain Sunny Lu said, “We are on a mission to deliver enterprise-level blockchain solutions and create valuable transactions on the VeChainThor blockchain.
+Our partnership with Reebonz sets a new industry standard for solutions using our robust VeChainThor platform.
 We welcome Reebonz into the VeChain community and look forward to building a long-term partnership with them.”

 VeChain was launched in June 2015.
 The aim of this platform is to connect the real world with blockchain technology and provide the complete governance structure, IoT integration, and robust economic model.
 Whereas Reebonz was launched in March 2009 which has its headquarter in Singapore.
 It is a B2C e-tail and B2C marketplace which has more than 1,000 brands along with 172 boutiques.

 Bain & Company’s luxury reported that the market for personal luxury goods was €260 billion in 2018.
 The industry is expected to touch €320 billion to €365 billion in market size.
 Shifting to online luxury shopping touched €27 billion in sales.
 Although transformation to buying luxury online continued, providing trusted authentication solutions is required yet, GlobeNewswire reported.